anomaly/prestans-docs/source/install.rst

 Unit testing
 ============

-prestans ships a `unit testing suite <https://docs.python.org/2/library/unittest.html>`_, due to the nature of the project only the following can be reliably unit tested:
+Prestans ships a `unit testing suite <https://docs.python.org/2/library/unittest.html>`_, due to the nature of the project only the following can be reliably unit tested:

 * Prestans Data Type validation